nemild/smart-contract-best-practices/smart-contracts.md

 ## Software Engineering Techniques

-Designing your contract in the right way is a key aspect of defensive programming, which aims to reduce the risk from newly discovered bugs:
+Designing your contract for failure scenarios is a key aspect of defensive programming, which aims to reduce the risk from newly discovered bugs:

-### Deployment
+#### Deployment

-Before moving the mainnet, it can be prudent to first deploy the code to the testnet.
-Here, the code can be tested.
+Before moving the mainnet, it is critical to deploy the code to the testnet, where it can be tested.
 In order to incentivize attackers, one can offer bug bounties for finding exploits in the testnet code.

 When deploying on the main chain, one might want to the use the optimizer.
 This reduces the bytecode required and can sometimes be useful to fit large contracts into

-### On-Chain
+#### On-Chain

 There should be the assumption that even if you used all the tools at hand, bugs could still slip in.
 Thus, one should be prepared for this, by using various on-chain mechanisms to either revert or replace faulty code.

-### Permissioned Guard
+#### Permissioned Guard

 In order to be able to change code, once it is deployed, someone needs to have permission to do so.
 The simplest version is that you have a multi-signature control of code.
 It is a tradeoff since this opens up the system to potential manipulation and one has to trust the multi-signature stakeholders to not be malicious.
 One can extend this to as broad a set of stakeholders as one wants.
 For example, a set of token holders can all vote to upgrade a contract if some quorum is met.

 A simple switch can also employed that allows the contracts to lock themselves, instead of having to worry about a fix.
 Ie, lock first, then upgrade.

-### Circuit Breakers
+#### Circuit Breakers

 Upgrading functionality is useful, especially in terms of fixing potential bugs.
 However, attacks can occur before the participants have any time of fixing it.